Johnny Hart: Personal life

+He and his wife Bobby had two daughters, Patti and Perri.

+Comics tributes

-Hart was memorialized in a May 14, 2007, strip of the comic strip Mother Goose & Grimm.
-In the June 20, 2007, Blondie strip, the last panel shows Mr. Dithers saying, "Boy oh boy, that Johnny Hart sure knew his stuff, didn't he?"
+Hart was memorialized in a May 14, 2007, strip of the comic strip Mother Goose & Grimm by Mike Peters.
+In the June 20, 2007, Blondie strip by Dean Young, the last panel shows the Mr. Dithers character saying, "Boy oh boy, that Johnny Hart sure knew his stuff, didn't he?"
 Bruce Tinsley honored Hart in his Mallard Fillmore strip of July 10, 2007.

-There was also a tribute in The Wizard of Id strip.
+There was also a tribute in The Wizard of Id strip from Hart's grandson Mason Mastroianni.
 In the February 14, 2008, strip, two peasant women are talking.
 One who has just bought some flowers says: "How come you don't celebrate Valentine's Day?" and the other answers: "My Hart isn't in it this year."

-Mastroianni Poems
+Ant colony cartoons and Mastroianni poems or cartoons

 Traditionally, every December 3, Johnny Hart would draw a B.C. cartoon with his wife Ida "Bobby" Hart portrayed as the queen of the ant colony, to celebrate her birthday.
 On December 3, 2007, his grandson Mason Mastroianni carried on the tradition, a practice he would keep up yearly until 2019, the year after Bobby Hart's death.
-In the 2007 comic, four ants (representing members of the Hart-Mastroianni family) present a despondent Queen Ida with the following poem.